yesworkflow-org/yw-prototypes/README.md

                                  (default: -)
     $

-#### 4. Create an alias for YesWorkflow
+#### 4. Define a short command for running YesWorkflow at the prompt

-If you are running YesWorkflow on an Apple OSX or Linux system (or have installed Git Bash or Cygwin on Windows), you may define a bash alias to simplify running YesWorkflow at the command line.
-For example, if you have saved  `yesworkflow-0.1-executable.jar` to the bin subdirectory of your home directory, the following bash command will create an alias for running YesWorkflow simply by typing `yw` at the command prompt.
+If you are running YesWorkflow on an Apple OSX or Linux system (or use Git Bash or Cygwin on Windows), you may define a bash alias to simplify running YesWorkflow at the command line.
+On Windows platforms you similarly may define a macro for running YesWorkflow at the prompt.

+For example, if you have saved  `yesworkflow-0.1-executable.jar` to the bin subdirectory of your home directory, the following command will create a bash alias for running YesWorkflow simply by typing `yw`:

     alias yw='java -jar ~/bin/yesworkflow-0.1-executable.jar'

+On Windows the command to create the `yw` macro is:

+    doskey yw=java -jar %HOME%\bin\yesworkflow-0.1-executable.jar $*

 The command to display YesWorkflow command line options is now simply:

     $ yw --help

-If you do not define an alias you will need to type `java -jar yesworkflow-0.1-executable.jar` instead of `yw` in the examples below (and prepend yesworkflow-0.1-executable.jar with the path to the jar file).
-You may of course change the name of the jar file to `yw.jar` if you like.
+If you do not define an alias or macro you will need to type `java -jar yesworkflow-0.1-executable.jar` instead of `yw` in the examples below (and prepend yesworkflow-0.1-executable.jar with the path to the jar file).

 #### 5. Run YesWorkflow on the example python script